AtActionPark/gimme_plz/README.md

 [Gimme_$_plz](https://shielded-taiga-9226.herokuapp.com/) is a fake Kickstarter type site.
 It was created as the final assignment of the [Odin's Project](http://www.theodinproject.com/javascript-and-jquery/final-project)

+Its is still a work in progress, so images and features may change.

 ![presentation](app/assets/images/presentation.png )